SmartPracticeschool/llSPS-INT-1360-Smart-Agriculture-system-based-on-IoT/README.md

 Web App is created using NodeRed

-It has 2 tabs in it's UI
+There are two tabs in this Web App

 ###  1.Home tab

    This tab contains measured and online weather forecast data displayed in guages.

-   I used [OpenWeather!](https://openweathermap.org/guide) to collect weather forecast data
+   I used [OpenWeather!](https://openweathermap.org/guide) to collect weather forecast data.

    ![Home tab](/tasks/Home_UI.png)